clux/tap-pessimist/Readme.md

 # tap-pessimist
 A small command line filtration tool for filtering some of the constant spam from node-tap.
+It will output the test plan, *not ok* messages, potentially a bailout, then exit once the stream has ended.

 ## Usage
 Pipe to: